perturbo-code/perturbopy/docs/source/testsuite.rst

 Here each subfolder corresponds to one of the calculation steps, plus additionally there is a folder with pseudopotentials. ``prefix`` in the file ``prefix.win`` should be the same as specified in the ``scf.in`` file.
 Pseudopotentials also should be the same as enlisted in the ``scf.in`` file.
+We need all this information to be able to generate all the auxiliary files for ``qe2pert.x``.

 2. Add information about the epr file in the ``epr_info.yml``.
 Block for each epr file looks in the following way: